 Usually, people start cleaning curtains, beating rugs and organizing cabinets, but don’t forget to check your bathroom cabinet and counter:

 Check for old, worn-out toothbrushes.
-Start the new season getting new ones.
+Start the new season by getting new ones.
 Those frayed bristles won’t clean all of your teeth’s many surfaces properly.
-If you have been sick this winter that’s another reason for a new one.
+If you have been sick this winter, that’s another reason for a new one.
 Bacteria and viruses can thrive in the bristles and put you at risk to get sick again.

 Check your mouthwash and oral rinses expiration dates.
-Avoid using one that’s past it’s prime as the taste and effectiveness of the product may be altered.
+Avoid using one that’s past its prime as the taste and effectiveness of the product may be altered.